d-krupke/AlgBench/README.md

   ```
   You can use `describe("./my_benchmark")` to get an overview of the available entries.

-The `Benchmark` clas provides further functionallity, as documented below, e.g., for deleting selected entries or reparing a broken database.
+The `Benchmark` class provides further functionallity, as documented below, e.g., for deleting selected entries or reparing a broken database.

 <p>
 <table width="100%" cellspacing=0 cellpadding=2 border=0 summary="section">